rppicomidi/usb_midi_host/README.md

 endpoints, it will fail to enumerate.

 Most USB MIDI devices contain both an IN endpoint and an OUT endpoint, but not all do.
-For example, some USB pedals only support an OUT endpoint.
+For example, some USB pedals only support an IN endpoint.
 This driver allows that.

 ## Maximum Number of Virtual Cables